mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

    add data to the zone, for example by publishing a particular token ([@RFC8078] section 3.4).
 See (#token) below.

+# Registration Entity Requirements

+## Probing the DNS

+When the Registration Entity is probing for child zone contents the Registration Entity SHOULD query the child zone's authoritative servers directly, and MUST NOT query a name server which is actively caching responses.
+A caching name server could have out of date child zone data which could cause confusion or indeterminite behaviour as the child operator expects the Registration Entity to see a set of data which they do not.

+## Published Policy and Procedures {#policy}

+A Registration Entity implementing this protocol SHOULD publish a policy and procedures document which details steps taken, timings used, requirements implemented, etc. as they apply to this protocol and to the Registration Entity's implementation of CDS scanning.

 # API Definition

 ## Authorization